korpling/annatto/docs/graph_ops/collapse.md

 If you know that any two edges in the defined component are always pairwise disjoint, set this attribute to true to save computation time.

+###  keep_name

+if true, the node name of the edge terminals defines the node name of nodes resulting from collapsed hyperedges